Estate planning for a digital world

 “Creating a road map of the assets that you own and the debts you may have could be the most important thing you can do right now,” says Korzec.
 “Taking stock and keeping track of the items on your list will help ensure that your heirs or fiduciaries won’t miss anything.”

-You can get started by looking at “Checklist: The most critical digital assets” (below), then filling out this digital asset inventory.
-The worksheet goes through everything from security questions and electronic devices to loyalty programs and online shopping sites.
+You can start by looking at “Checklist: The most critical digital assets” (below) Consider documenting everything from security questions and electronic devices to loyalty programs and online shopping sites.
 Everything you do online should be on the inventory — even things like gaming avatars.
 “I used to laugh when people listed these as assets, but the joke is on me because they can be worth hundreds of thousands of dollars,” Korzec admits.

 Keep passwords separate

 While the inventory document gives you a place to include usernames and passwords, Korzec cautions against including passwords.
 “For one thing, those passwords may well have expired by the time the inventory is accessed,” he says.
 “But it’s also important to note that the person with your inventory may not be authorized under the law or terms of service to access those accounts,” he explains.
 “I would rather simply know where the accounts are, period.”